Seeking Neural Nuggets: Knowledge Transfer in Large Language Models from a Parametric Perspective: Experiments

 \subsection{Analysis: Key Factors for Parametric Knowledge Transfer}

 We further analyze the key factors for the process of parametric knowledge transfer as follows.

 \paragraph{Initialization Strategies.}

-Essentially, for the student model, the injected parameters correspond to the initialization of LoRA module.
-We compare two initialization methods: the approach described in the LoRA paper, denoted by Equation \ref{equ:lora_init}, and the method adopted in our work, represented by Equation \ref{equ:our_init}.
-Furthermore, we investigate five distinct initializations for LoRA matrix: (1) Gaussian initialization for both \(\bm{B}\) and \(\bm{A}\); (2) Sub-matrices extracted randomly from the 13B model; (3) Parameters extracted from the 13B model based on sensitivity; (4) Sub-matrices drawn randomly from the 30B model; (5) Parameters extracted from the 30B model leveraging sensitivity metric.
+Our analysis begins with a comparison of two initialization strategies: the approach described in the LoRA paper (Equation \ref{equ:lora_init}) and our proposed method (Equation \ref{equ:our_init}).
+We employ the LLaMA-1 7B as the student model and explore 5 methods to initialize its LoRA module.
+These include Gaussian initialization for both \(\bm{B}\) and \(\bm{A}\) matrices, random extraction of sub-matrices from the 13B and 30B models, and sensitivity score-based extraction of sub-matrices from both the 13B and 30B models.

-Using LLaMA-1 7B as the student model, we present our findings in Figure \ref{fig:init}.
-Initializing as per the original LoRA paper—but without zeroing out \(\rm{B}\rm{A}\)—leads to a noticeable drop in performance.
+We present our findings in Figure \ref{fig:init}.
+Initializing as per the LoRA paper—but without zeroing out \(\bm{B}\bm{A}\)—leads to a noticeable drop in performance.
 Recognizing the imperative of leveraging the original model's weights as a starting point for fine-tuning the LoRA, our initialization strategy in this paper is rooted in Equation \ref{equ:our_init}; hence, we keep both \(\bm{W}\) and \(\bm{W}_\text{extract}\) fixed and solely fine-tune \(\bm{B}\bm{A}\).
 Moreover, our sensitivity-based method consistently outperforms both Gaussian initialization and random parameter extraction from teacher models across varying scales.

 \paragraph{Number of Seed Samples.}

 The quantity of seed samples plays a crucial role in determining both the reliability and efficiency of computing sensitivity scores from the teacher model.
 To delve deeper into its impact, we study how varying numbers of seed samples influence the performance of the student model.
 As evidenced in Figure \ref{fig:transfer}, an augmentation in seed samples consistently mitigates variance, whilst the enhancement in performance remains relatively slight.
 The results demonstrate a tendency to stabilize after the application of 32 seed samples, prompting us to establish this as a hyperparameter in this paper.
 A further insight is the marked reduction in variance as the student’s scale is escalated (transitioning from 30B \(\Rightarrow\) 7B to 30B \(\Rightarrow\) 13B), or as the disparity between the teacher and student models is diminished (transitioning from 30B \(\Rightarrow\) 7B to 13B \(\Rightarrow\) 7B).